sourcegraph/sourcegraph-public-snapshot/internal/codeintel/uploads/internal/commitgraph/README.md

 # commitgraph

-Problem: Given a repository id and a commit hash, find me the set of index uploads most relevant to that commit.
+The problem this module is solving: Given a repository id and a commit hash, find me the set of index uploads most relevant to that commit.

-There are various reasons for why a commit might not have associated indexes uploaded
+We can't just look for uploads at the given commit, because there are various reasons for why a commit might not have associated indexes uploaded

 - It is a monorepo moving at high commit velocity relative to indexing speed
 - It's not covered by any indexing policy.
 For example, some customers only index commits on the `main` branch, or on release tags.
 - The upload is in a queued, processing, or errored/failed state.
 - The index was deleted, by a retention policy or an explicit user action.

-To solve this problem we build an [annotated copy of the git commit graph](#what-is-an-annotated-commit-graph) in Postgres, so that we can return so called "visibleUploads" quickly.
+To solve this problem we build an annotated copy of the git commit graph in Postgres, so that we can return so called "visibleUploads" quickly.

-## High-level architecture

-- repository listing (table `lsif_dirty_repositories`), isDirty flag is set whenever an upload is completed
-- Worker process updates commit graph for dirty repositories and clears flag
-- TODO: When information is requested for an unknown commit in a repository we ask git server for a fragment of the commit graph that includes the commit and "graft" it onto our existing graph

-## Updating the commit graph

-1. Load data
-2. Compute new commit graph
-3. Diff old vs new and do incremental updates

-### Loading data

-For the marked as dirty repository:

-- Get full commit graph (non-annotated) from git server.
-All commits and their relationships
-- Get metadata for all uploaded indexes (indexer name, commit, root directory)

-### What is an annotated commit graph
+## The annotated commit graph

 A fully annotated commit graph contains a set of visible uploads for every commit.
 We can never see multiple visible uploads from the same indexer _and_ root at the same commit.